Nakul22/Sirius/Readme.md

 The instructions for the artifacts provided are divided into the following sections:

 1. [Hardware](#hardware) - Provides the necessary files and instructions to design, optimize and fabricate the reconfigurable antenna and the envelope detector.
-The antenna designa nd fabrication files are found in the [./hardware_schematics](./hardware_schematics) folder.
+The antenna design and fabrication files are found in the [./hardware_schematics](./hardware_schematics) folder.

 2. [Software](#software) - Provides the scripts, datasets and pretrained models to evaluate the angle-of-arrival estimation performance of the system.
-The matlab script [./aoa_performance/evaluate_aoa_estimation.m](./aoa_performance/evaluate_aoa_estimation.m) can be used to evaluate the performance of the AoA estimation algorithm.
+The matlab script [./aoa_performance/evaluate_aoa_estimation.m](./aoa_performance/evaluate_aoa_estimation.m) can be used to evaluate the performance of the AoA estimation.

 # Hardware